Drug User Liberation Front: History

-safe(r) supply of drugs to people who use drugs.

 In July, DULF enlisted city councillor Jean Swanson to hand out drugs in front of a Vancouver Police Department station.
-Early on, DULF built itself off of crowdfunding and collaboration with Vancouver Coastal Health, the BC Centre on Substance Use at UBC and the Canadian Drug Policy Coalition at Simon Fraser University.
+Early on, DULF built itself off of crowdfunding and collaboration with Vancouver Coastal Health, the BC Centre on Substance Use at UBC, and the Canadian Drug Policy Coalition at Simon Fraser University.

-In 2021, Vancouver City Hall voted in favor of supporting DULF and Vancouver Coastal Health started providing $200,000 in annual funding to DULF for harm reduction.
+In 2021, Vancouver City Hall voted to support DULF and Vancouver Coastal Health began giving it $200,000 in annual funding for harm reduction.

 In August 2021, DULF proposed to Health Canada to obtain a Section 56 exemption to the Controlled Drugs and Substances Act.
-They requested to either be allowed to buy drugs from a licensed, regulated provider or keep buying from the dark web.
-In 2022, Health Canada rejected DULF's proposal over DULF's insistence of providing drugs without a doctor's diagnosis, concerns about street diversion of the drugs being handed out, and the lack of an authorized provider.
+It requested to be allowed either to buy drugs from a licensed, regulated provider or keep buying from the dark web.
+In 2022, Health Canada rejected DULF's proposal over DULF's insistence on providing drugs without a doctor's diagnosis, concerns about street diversion of the drugs being handed out, and the lack of an authorized provider.
+Despite this, in the summer of 2022, DULF began operating its compassion club.

 In October 2023, Vancouver Police raided DULF, arrested Kalicum and Nyx, and shut down the storefront operation.

 As public opinion turned against safe-supply in the Downtown Eastside, Conservative leader Pierre Poilievre called it a "disgrace" that the B.C. government was supporting DULF.

+In 2025, Kalicum and Nyx were found guilty of drug trafficking.
+Justice Catherine Murray commented "They want to save lives", though the legal exemptions granted to DULF from drug laws did not cover selling the substances to members and health ministers are prohibited by federal law from granting exemptions when drugs are obtained illegally.
+Their sentencing was suspended pending the verdict of their constitutional challenge.
+As of July 2026, sentencing decision for Nyx and Kalicum has not been made.

+On October 15, 2024, DULF announced that it would launch a constitutional challenge of Canada's Controlled Drugs and Substances Act after the raid of its storefront and the arrests of Kalicum and Nyx, arguing that by shutting down DULF's operations, the Section 7 right to life, liberty and security of the person and the Section 15 right to guaranteed equality of their users was violated.